 The pages use Cascading Style Sheets, which means that all of the background colours, text styles and so on can be overridden by your own user style sheet if you wish.

 We are aware that the data contains occasional errors; we are constantly working to correct these errors and improve our records.
-If you have found an error, please email the Mackintosh Curator, giving the museum catalogue number of the object and brief details.
+If you have found an error, please email one of the staff mentioned at the foot of the results page,giving the museum catalogue number of the object and brief details.